wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 Thus, a system can be considered financially defective if it cannot take advantage of the lowest cost instances.
 Such a situation can and should be identified as early as the technical planning stage.
 That is the rationale for considering performance issues early on rather than shortly before production when nothing much can be changed.

+<a name="Monitoring"></a>

+## Monitoring

+The default granularity of AWS monitoring service (CloudWatch) is on datapoint every 5 minutes, and does not include monitoring of memory usage.
+Monitoring of memory usage and granularity of 3 minutes can be configured.
+But that still doesn't cover situations when sub-second ganularity would better inform debugging of "micro events".

+To save on disk space, many monitoring vendors sample readings from among servers, which would reduce granularity of a specific server even more.

 TODO: Complete this article: